NVSL/QuadClass-Resources/labs/Introduction-To-Fusion360/Creating-Surface-Mount-Parts.md

 Now it's time to add some silkscreen information.
 Silkscreen information are the white lines and text on top of the green soldermask.
 Can you omit the silkscreen information?
 Yes, but if you are soldering each component manually, as we will do, you will need to go through the PCB design component by component and figure out the values, names, and orientation of each component.
 Adding a visual reference in the PCB makes placement much easier, also make your board more repairable making others understand more about your design.

 There are three types of silkscreen information: Names, Values, and Placement & Orientation information.
-In Fusion 360 these layers are reserved as tNames & bNames, tValues & tValues, and tPlace & bPlace, where "t" stands for "Top of PCB" and "b" stands for "Bottom of PCB".
+In Fusion 360 these layers are reserved as tNames/NamesTop & bNames, tValues/ValuesTop & tValues/ValuesTop, and tPlace/SilkscreenTop & bPlace/SilkscreenBottom, where "t" stands for "Top of PCB" and "b" stands for "Bottom of PCB".
 Our design will place all components on top, so we only need to add information on the top.
 If you move components to the bottom in your PCB, Fusion 360 automatically switches the silkscreen layers.

-Now it's time to add placement information on the `tPlace` layer.
+Now it's time to add placement information on the `tPlace/SilkscreenTop` layer.
 We will draw a 2D representation of the push button to let us know that a push button goes there.
-Change to layer tPlace, and then draw a square in the middle of the pads that represented the case of the push button, it should look as follows:
+Change to layer tPlace/SilkscreenTop, and then draw a square in the middle of the pads that represented the case of the push button, it should look as follows:

 ![](./images/smdtutorial9.png)